Skip to content

 docker pull soulter/shipyard-ship:latest

-This will start a Docker Compose service that includes AstrBot main program and the sandbox environment.
+This starts a Docker Compose stack containing the AstrBot main program and the sandbox environment.

 Deploying Shipyard Separately

-If you have already deployed AstrBot but haven't deployed the sandbox environment, you can deploy Shipyard separately.
+If AstrBot is already deployed but the sandbox environment is not, you can deploy Shipyard separately.

 bash